Skip to content

 }

-There is a clear convention for keys used in Set()/Get().
+There are clear conventions for keys used with Set()/Get().

 Spine Reserved Keys